 Target 8.3: Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of micro-, small- and medium-sized enterprises, including through access to financial services.

 - Uruguay: PAGE is supporting a programme for the greening of micro-, small-, and medium-sized enterprises, with an emphasis on cleaner production and labour formulization.
-In 2018, an app was created to help improve their energy efficiency, which will be freely distributed nationwide in 2020, with corresponding trainings provided.
+In 2018, an app was created to help improve their energy efficiency, which will be freely distributed nationwide, with corresponding trainings provided.
 In addition, PAGE has played an important role in the policy design process to address issues around artisanal brick production, including the creation of the Pando Brick Production School and Park to provide theoretical and practical training to promote good practices and improve working conditions.

 - PAGE Global Work: PAGE has developed the Integrated Green Economy Modelling (IGEM) framework to better respond to countries’ needs in terms of analysing the cross- sectoral impacts of green economy policies.
 This Framework presents a methodology on how to integrate three of the main modelling techniques used for green economy policy assessment to refine impact analysis of green policies and investments in the economy.
 PAGE has also held high-level events on recalibrating market forces for sustainable development and building green economies to implement the Paris Agreement.